Genivia/ugrep/README.md

   message when searching files on slower systems.
 - To display results faster, specify a low `DELAY` value such as 1.
 However, lower values may increase system load as a result of repeatedly initiating and cancelling searches by each key pressed.
-Reducing the level of parallelism helps to reduce system load, i.e. with option `-J`, e.g. `-J2` to run 2 worker jobs at most.
 - To avoid long pathnames to obscure the view, `--heading` is enabled by default.
 Press Alt-+ to switch headings off.